SergXIIIth/config_env/README.md

 ## Installation

-Add this line to your application's Gemfile (as top as possible):
+Add to Gemfile (as top as possible):

     gem 'config_env'